Rugby union in Guatemala

 Rugby union in Guatemala is a minor, but growing sport.

-The governing body is the Union de Rugby de Guatemala, which is not affiliated to the International Rugby Board.
+The governing body is the Union de Rugby de Guatemala.
+On 14 November 2024, they were granted World Rugby Full Member status by the World Rugby Council.

 History

 2006–2008

 The first documented game of rugby union in Guatemala was in 2006, although it may have been played much earlier.
 The game was between the Jules Verne School in Guatemala and Liceo Francés from Costa Rica.

 The first rugby team was founded April 2007 in Quetzaltenango ("Xela"), the second-largest city in Guatemala.
 Xela Rugby Football Club ("XRFC") was founded in January 2007 by Joshua Macy, an American who at the time was principal at a local school, and Pedro Hecht, a Guatemalan national; together they started XRFC, expanding the sport within the city, and later the rest of the country.
 A few months later graduates of "Escuela Internacional de Educación Física y Deporte de Cuba" and residents of Guatemala City ("Guate") with the support of expatriates began rugby training thanks to Macy's and Hecht's efforts by sending balls and other equipment to Guatemala City.
 News of training quickly spread and a team was established in Guate on September 15, 2007.
 Nilton Noriega, the main organizer of rugby in Guate, and Macy of XRFC were able to make contact.

 The difficulty of finding basic training equipment in the country was soon evident.
 The team in Guatemala City only had an American football and a late 1970s rugby ball for training.
 The team from Xela, which at that time was better organized, sent the first modern rugby balls to Guatemala City by public transportation in support of the new team.

 Due to the Guatemala City team's location and contacts they were tasked to organize the first Guatemalan Rugby Union inter-club game.
 The event was scheduled to take place October 20, 2007, in Xela.
 The Guatemala City team, needing an official name before the match, chose to be called the Jaguares by majority vote.
 The Jaguares won this first game by a score of 17 to 13.
 The game was covered by the local newspaper El Quezalteco.
 A rematch was scheduled for November 11, 2007.